TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### IMPROVEMENTS

-Allow for $PolicyID and $Name to take multiple strings Clean up of tls settings
+Allow for Get-JCPolicy parameters $PolicyID and $Name to take multiple strings

+Clean up of tls settings

 #### BUG FIXES